 Below is a list of all of the possible automation actions (steps) in HubSpot:

 Again, HubSpot shines when it comes to contact/company property and deals-related actions.
 You can automatically set property values, create deals, tasks, and more.
 All of these actions are very well connected with the rest of the suite.

 You can also send internal team emails, SMS, and even team in-app notifications — if you want a team member to receive an in-app message when they’re inside of HubSpot.
 This makes automating and orchestrating internal team communication between sales and marketing a breeze.

 HubSpot also supports Facebook, Google, and LinkedIn ads.
 You can use the flow triggers to automatically add or remove people to an audience at specific times and/or when specific conditions are met.

 If/then branches, on the other hand, allow you to split your flow into multiple buckets.
 T§hey work as filters or conditions (in a similar fashion to the filters you use when creating lists).

 No omnichannel messaging in the HubSpot workflows

 If you look closely under the “External communications” section, you only get the option to send emails.

 I was quite surprised to find that there is no way to automate in-app, push, or SMS messages to your users.
 You’ll need to rely on Zapier to do that.

-The lack of omnichannel messaging in the flow builder comes as another drawback for SaaS marketers that want to automate communication across different channels.
+The lack of omnichannel messaging in the flow builder is another drawback for SaaS marketers wanting to automate communication across different channels.
 It’s also one more proof that HubSpot is geared towards high-touch communication — after all, if you run an agency, you probably don’t want to send automated text messages to your clients (maybe unless you want to remind them about an appointment).